Arghajit47/playwright-pulse/README.md

 # Playwright Pulse Reporter & Dashboard

-This project provides both a custom Playwright reporter and a Next.js web dashboard to visualize your Playwright test results.
+This project provides both a custom Playwright reporter and a Next.js web dashboard to visualize your Playwright test results, now with support for **Playwright sharding**.

 ## How it Works

-1.  **Reporter (`playwright-pulse-reporter.ts`):** A custom reporter that collects detailed results during your Playwright test run.
+1.  **Reporter (`playwright-pulse-reporter.ts`):**
+    *   A custom reporter that collects detailed results during your Playwright test run.
+    *   **Sharding Support:** If tests are sharded, each shard process writes its results to a temporary file (`.pulse-shard-results-*.json`).
+The main reporter process then merges these files upon completion.
-2.  **JSON Output:** On completion (`onEnd`), the reporter writes all collected data into a `playwright-pulse-report.json` file in your project's specified output directory (defaults to the root).
+2.  **JSON Output:** On completion (`onEnd`), the reporter writes all collected (and potentially merged) data into a single `playwright-pulse-report.json` file in your project's specified output directory (defaults to the project root).
-3.  **Next.js Dashboard (This App):** A web application built with Next.js that reads the `playwright-pulse-report.json` file and presents the test results in a user-friendly dashboard interface.
+3.  **Next.js Dashboard (This App):** A web application built with Next.js that reads the final `playwright-pulse-report.json` file and presents the test results in a user-friendly dashboard interface.

 ## Setup

-### 1. Install the Reporter
+### 1. Install the Reporter Package

-In your Playwright project (the one containing your tests), install this package:
+In your main Playwright project (the one containing your tests), install this reporter package:

 ```bash
 npm install playwright-pulse-reporter --save-dev